kamweti/cakephp-menu-builder/README.md

 * Clone the repo to a folder app/plugins/

-* Rename the folder to 'menubuilder'
+* Rename the plugin folder to 'menubuilder'

 * If you have the ACL plugin installed build the new ACOs else skip this step